-Profession: Father of Modern of China
+Profession: Father of Modern China

-Why Famous: The first president and founding father of the Republic of China.
+Biography: The first president and founding father of the Republic of China.
 Sun is often referred to as the "Father of the Nation" in the Republic of China, Hong Kong, Macau and the "forerunner of democratic revolution" in People's Republic of China.

 Sun played an instrumental role in the overthrow of the Qing dynasty during the years leading up to the Xinhai Revolution.
 He was appointed to serve as Provisional President of the Republic of China when it was founded in 1912.

 He later co-founded the Nationalist Party of China, serving as its first leader.

 A uniting figure in post-Imperial China, Sun remains unique among 20th-century Chinese politicians for being widely revered by on both sides of the Taiwan Strait.

 - 1915-10-25 Leader of China's 1911 revolution Sun Yat-sen (48) weds second wife Soong Ching-ling

 - 1905-08-20 Chinese revolutionary Sun Yat-sen forms the first chapter of T'ung Meng Hui, a union of all secret societies determined to bringing down the Manchus (Qing dynasty)